Leptonic CP asymmetry and Light flavored scalar: Lagrangian and two-body decay

 In this work, we denote the RH neutrinos as $N_i$ in the mass diagonal basis.
 They are the Majorana fermions with the Majorana masses $m_{N_i}$.
 An SM gauge singlet scalar $\chi$ is introduced and assumed to have the coupling to the RH neutrinos.
 The lagrangian we consider is

 where $L_j$ mean the SM lepton doublets and $H$ the Higgs one, and $P_{L/R}$ is the chirality projection operator.
 The coupling constants $\xi_{ij}$ are $i,j$ symmetric and generally complex-valued.
-They can be decomposed into the scalar (real part) and pseudo-scalar (imaginary part) couplings to $N_i$.
 As discussed in Ref.~\cite{Casas:2001sr}, with the seesaw relation, the neutrino Yukawa coupling $y^\nu$ can be generally parameterized as

 with the Majorana mass matrix $M_N = \diag( m_{N_1}, m_{N_2}, m_{N_3})$ and the neutrino mass matrix $m_\nu = \diag(m_{\nu_1}, m_{\nu_2}, m_{\nu_3})$, and the neutrino flavor mixing matrix $U_\MNS$. $v \approx 246~\mathrm{GeV}$ is the electroweak scale.
 For the neutrino masses and mixing angles, we use the experimentally observed values summarized in Ref.~\cite{ParticleDataGroup:2020ssz}. $R$ is an arbitrary complex orthogonal matrix describing the degrees of freedom of neutrino Yukawa couplings which cannot be reached with the seesaw relation.
 We parameterize $R$ as